Table of Contents

-As you can see, in just a click of a button, we were able to capture a beautiful black background 360 jewelry video of the three-stone diamond ring.
+As you can see, with just a click of a button, we were able to capture a beautiful black background 360 jewelry video of the three-stone diamond ring.

-Such ease of use and effortless process would have not been possible with the DSLR, especially if you are not a professional photographer and are not well-versed on exposure, ISO, and aperture settings, among many other intimidating array of buttons.
+Such ease of use and the effortless process would have not been possible with the DSLR, especially if you are not a professional photographer and are not well-versed in exposure, ISO, and aperture settings, among many other intimidating arrays of buttons.

 Let’s now take a look at how a smartphone (iPhone 11 Pro Max) performed when compared to a DSLR (Fuji X-T2), especially in terms of quality.

 Three-Stone Diamond Ring Photo on a White Background

 As you can see from the results above, while the DSLR image came out nicely, sharp, and fully in focus; however, compared to the smartphone image, the contrast and the background are not completely white.
 Hence, DSLR jewelry images usually require photo retouching.

 The smartphone image and 360-video are good as they are and you can directly upload them to your social media pages straight from your phone.
 It saves you a great deal of time and effort.

 How to Speed Up Your Jewelry Photography Process

 In a previous post, we wrote about how much jewelry photography was costing your business.
 In this post, we’ll go one step further and discuss the best practices you can use…